Bruce0C/Punters-Quiz-/testing.md

 Testing was focused to ensure the following criteria were met:

-- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.
+- All forms have associated aria-labels so that this is read out on a screen reader to users who tab to form inputs.
-- Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.
+- Color contrasts meets acceptable ratio
-- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
+- Importance of content is relayed correctly through header levels.
-- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.
-- All not textual content had alternative text or titles so descriptions are read out to screen readers
+- All not textual content had alternative text or titles.
 - HTML page lang attribute has been set.
 - Aria properties have been implemented correctly.
-- WCAG 2.1 Coding best practices being followed.

 </details>